 This is what we want to see.
 It will most certainly boost GDP in the United States, and provides returns back to their shareholders, 90% of whom are in the United States.

-GDP growth is correlated with growth in the stock markets, and stock markets, being easily and equally accessible to all American households, indiscriminate of ethnicity or any other construct of social prejudices.
+GDP growth is correlated with growth in the stock markets, and stock markets are easily and equally accessible to all American households, indiscriminate of ethnicity or any other construct of social prejudices.

-And a portion of those jobs, should benefit historically underserved American communities — though there is no evidence of concentrated recruitment efforts yet, like there was during the Great Migration.
+A portion of those jobs, should benefit historically underserved American communities who are more likely to suffer from employment discrimination — though there is no evidence of concentrated recruitment efforts yet, like there was during the Great Migration.

 Apple alone has a quarter-trillion sitting in banks overseas.
 These tax cuts, are good first steps to bring back that money.
 It CAN be invested into small businesses and hiring new talented employees.